BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **Album Artwork:** Embed cover images directly into files via drag-and-drop, with automatic compression to 500px and JPEG 85% quality.
 - **Cover Art Search:** Search for album artwork online by artist and album name, preview results, and embed directly into files.
 - **Field Storage:** Save up to 50 field configurations (including album artwork) with timestamps for quick reuse within the current session.
-- **Text Tools:** Find and replace text across metadata fields, convert case (Title Case, UPPERCASE, lowercase, Sentence case), and apply file pattern operations.
+- **Text Tools:** Find and replace text across metadata fields, convert case (Title Case, UPPERCASE, lowercase), and apply file pattern operations.
 - **File Pattern Tool:** Extract metadata from filenames using patterns like `%artist% - %album%`, or rename files based on their metadata tags.
 - **CSV Export/Import:** Export metadata from loaded files to CSV, or import metadata from a CSV file to update tags in bulk.
 - **Find & Replace:** Search and replace text across 8 metadata fields with optional case sensitivity and live preview of changes.